Purina Pro Plan Select canned dog food receives the Advisor’s mid-tier rating of 3.5 stars.

 The sixth ingredient is oatmeal, a whole-grain product made from coarsely ground oats.
 Oatmeal is naturally rich in B-vitamins, dietary fiber and can be (depending upon its level of purity) gluten-free.

-The seventh item is tomato, a nutrient rich vegetable consisting of about 72% carbohydrates.
+The seventh ingredient is tomato, a nutrient rich vegetable consisting of about 72% carbohydrates.

 The eighth ingredient is carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

-The ninth item is potato.
+The ninth ingredient includes potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

 The tenth ingredient is egg product, an unspecified (wet or dry?) form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.